 Apparently, I am not alone in my strawberry fervor.
 According to Roger Williams, founder of Providence in 1636, “[the strawberry] is the wonder of all the Fruits growing naturally in those parts.”
 The American Heritage Cookbooks tells us that, “From the time the colonist first discovered strawberries, a proliferation of Strawberry Shortcake recipes has sprung up.”

-While the final product looks involved, like one spent hours in the kitchen, Strawberry Shortcake is one of the easiest baked desserts that I have ever made.
-The shortcake only took 5 minutes to get in the oven, and the rest of the preparations are done while the shortcake bakes.
+The final product looks involved, like one spent hours in the kitchen.
+But, Strawberry Shortcake is one of the easiest baked desserts that I have ever made.
+The shortcake only took 5 minutes to get in the oven!
+The rest of the preparations are done while the shortcake bakes.
 I halved the original recipe (shown below) and it generously served two.
 Easier than pie!

 Sift together flour, baking powder, and salt.
 Add butter, working it thoroughly into the flour mixture with hands or a pastry fork.
 Using a fork, lightly mix in the milk – just enough to make a soft dough.
 [A quick aside: given my prior experience with adding in “just enough” milk, I was skeptical at best that I would be able to pull this off.
 With an elevated heart rate I proceeded and thought, “Man, I hope this works.”]

 The dough should not be crumbly, but you want to add milk just to the point where it all holds together when lifted.
 You don’t want it to be sticky either.
 Just like with piecrust, you want to do this step as quickly as possible to ensure a light, flavorful shortcake.
 It isn’t shortbread after all!

 I probably could have added a little bit more milk – maybe a knowledgeable reader could give me a tip.